-Posted by Becky Martin, NPA Interim Operations Director September 5, 2013 at 8:00 PM
+Posted by Becky Martin, NPA Advocacy Director September 5, 2013 at 8:00 PM

 Written by Kathleen Grimm, MD, internal medicine and palliative care physician practicing in Buffalo, New York.
 Dr. Grimm is a 2012 NPA Copello Fellow.